NeonHo/CSMLNotebook/CTF/Web入门/7-SQL注入.md

 ![[Pasted image 20241225151726.png]]
 ![[Pasted image 20241225151747.png]]
 ![[Pasted image 20241225151818.png]]
-Note: I recommend that we use BurpSuite to trach what we have sent to Server.
+Note: I recommend that we use Burp Suite to track what we have sent to Server.
-If we directly use the input component to input the `#` at the tai
+If we directly use the input component to input the `#` at the tail of our command, the `%23` will be ignored in the GET request.